alfreimaz/mainwebsite/content/posts/articles/dynamicEssay.md

 hints at the similarity in treatment between fictitious characters and actual entities, to which we will come back later on.
-Our recontextualisation's main point is to handle factivity of knowledge, bounding truth to the scene, even if characters were to "leak out\" [^4].\
+Our recontextualisation's main point is to handle factivity of knowledge, bounding truth to the scene, even if characters were to "leak out" [^4].\
 \
 However, it is essential to notice that everything we have said so far